evanshortiss/rhdh-demo-ansible/README.md

 Login to your OpenShift instance using the `oc` CLI, prepare environment variables, and run the installation playbook.

+_Note: The TechDocs variables are optional.
+On the fly generation of TechDocs is enabled by default._

 ```bash
 oc login --token $TOKEN --server=-server=https://api.yourcluster.com:6443